-Prerequisites: 518, 612.
+3 credits Prerequisites: 518, 612.
 Theory and practice of static and dynamic in situ and laboratory soil testing.
-Testing procedures, applicability, limitations.
-General evaluation of geotechnical parameters for routine and special site conditions.
-One lecture, two laboratories per week.
+Testing procedures, applicability, limitations, General evaluation of geotechnical parameters and the statement of the procedure of the statement of t meters for routine and special site conditions.
+One lecture, two laboratories per week

-FOUNDATION ENGINEERING I
+614 FOUNDATION ENGINEERING I

-Perequisits: 313 or permission.
+Prerequisite: 313 or permission.
 Foundation bearing capacity and settlement analysis.
 Design of shallow and deep foundation systems.
 Pile driving and load test procedures and analysis.
-Theory and design of earth-retaining structures including retaining walls, tiebacks and bulkheads
+Theory and design of earth-retaining structures including retaining walls, tiebacks and bulkheads.

-FOUNDATION ENGINEERING II
+615 FOUNDATION ENGINEERING II

-Prerequisite: 614 or permission.
-Soil-structure interaction theory and applications to under ground structures including conduits, tunnels and shafts, Advanced foundation construction methods and problems including dewatering, soil stabilization, underpinning and cofferdams.
+Programmer and a credits are presented in the programmer and applications to under ground structures including conduits, tunnels and shafts.
+Advanced foundation construction methods and problems including dewatering, soil stabilization, underpinning and cofferdams.
 Slope stability analysis.